jmyers7/book/_sources/chapters/11-optim.md

 $$
 g: \bbr \to \bbr, \quad g(t) \def J\big(t \bv + \btheta \big).
 $$ (aux-2-eq)

+Notice that this is exactly the function used in {numref}`curvature-der-sec` in the definitions of the directional first and second derivatives.

 (1) $\Rightarrow$ (2): Supposing that $J$ is convex, the function $g$ is easily seen to be convex.
 Thus,